alex5207/float-assessment/README.md

 The problem is just: We don't know which.

 **What you should do** <br>
-Write up a solution that figures out what has been returned.
+Write up a solution that figures out what products has been returned for each order.
 Test and document your solution based on the sample dataset: `sales.csv` and `returns.json`

 Solution rules: